 Also, Commissioners added 34 stream sections to the state’s list of wild trout streams and removed one from the list, found at: http://fishandboat.com/rulemakings/notices/2012_05_03wildtrout.pdf.
 Three stream sections were also added to the list of Class A wild trout streams, found at: http://fishandboat.com/rulemakings/notices/2012_05_03classa.pdf.

-In Clearfield County, Commissioners approved designating section 3 of the West Branch Susquehanna River as an approved trout water open to year-round fishing, increasing angling opportunities.
+In Clearfield County, Commissioners approved designating section 3 of the West Branch Susquehanna River as a stocked trout water open to year-round fishing, increasing angling opportunities.
 The 2.7 mile-section flows through Clearfield and extends from the SR 1001 bridge near Hyde downstream to the first railroad bridge downstream of Moose Creek.
 The change will go into effect Jan.
 1, 2013.

 A complete copy of the meeting schedule and the full agenda for the meeting can be found on the Commission’s web site at www.fishandboat.com/minutes.htm.
 For more information about fishing and boating in Pennsylvania, please visit our website at www.fishandboat.com.